 Governance refers to the means by which an organization is directed and controlled.
 In service management, governance defines the common directions, policies, and rules that the organization uses to deliver and maintain its services.

 Every organization, regardless of the size, takes direction from a governance body: a person or group of people who are accountable at the highest level for the performance and compliance of the organization.
-The governing body is accountable for the organization’s compliance with policies and any external regulations, and can be a board of directors, regulatory body or executive management team.
+The governing body is accountable for the organization’s compliance with policies and any external regulations, and can be comprised of:

 There are three main activities by which governance is realized: